-Updated on October 3rd, 2022 by Quinn Mohammed
+Updated on October 26th, 2024 by Felix Martinez

-Sysco has many attractive qualities as a dividend growth stock.
-It is the largest company in its industry, providing high-profit margins and durable competitive advantages.
+Sysco is an attractive dividend growth stock because it is the largest company in its industry, providing high profit margins and durable competitive advantages.

 It also has long-term growth potential and the ability to increase its dividend each year.